+Hemingway’s is closed for good.
+But, in its place, Libbeys Coastal Kitchen will soon open (mid 2022).
 It’s the first place you see as you cross the Chesapeake Bay Bridge, and therein lies its popularity.
-Yes, dishes like Grilled Sweet and Spicy Mango BBQ Salmon ($24), Pan Seared Rockfish ($33), and the Chef’s Famous Seafood Alexandra ($27) are good and tasty.
+Diners will weigh in on the quality of the food and service.
 But it’s the sunset that will knock your socks off.
 When that ball of fire descends down through the bridge girders, the whole Bay seems aflame.
 No wonder photographers come here just for this reason.

 EAT: Knoxie’s Table

 Located at the Inn at Chesapeake Bay Beach Club, Knoxie’s is the haut-cuisine standout in a crab shack world.
 With patrons coming from DC and Annapolis, it’s a destination restaurant on it own, with innovative, well-plated dishes like Baked Wild Rockfish with Crab Risotto ($28), Free Bird Chicken Picatta over Spinach Linguine ($22), and great craft cocktails.
 If you’re a large group, you can fit 24 in the stunning “Decanter Room” at no extra cost.